rrcobb/crafting-interpreters/README.md

 one of the deep differences between statements and expressions is that expressions produce a value, and statements don't.

-Todo: make the ternary operator work again, fix the grammar to reflect it properly
-Todo: ch.
-8 challenges
-TODO: Rust for chapter 8
+In progress: Rust for ch 8

 - DONE statements to the 'generator'
     DONE this will actually mean adding an expr.rs file I think
 - DONE parser updates for statements
 - DONE interpreter updates for statements

-interpreter still panics in bad ways, which is the current worst thing

-- adding assignment expressions
+- DONE adding assignment expressions
-- environment to keep track of state
+- DONE environment to keep track of state

+Fought it hard, but ended up using Rc and RefCell for the environment and the interpreter reference to the environment.
+I thought I could get away with Box, but apparently, no.

-- block statements
+- BUGGY block statements

+Getting a parser error, probably not doing the parsing right

+Interpreter still panics in bad ways, which is the current worst thing

+Todo: make the ternary operator work again, fix the grammar to reflect it properly
+Todo: ch.
+8 challenges